MarcoGiven/MarcoGiven/README.md

 - 👀 I’m interested in software development, web design, and hardware modding!
 - 🌱 I’m currently learning javascript and swift -- aswell as mastering C for low level programming courses
 - 💞️ I’m looking to collaborate on whatever!
-- 📫 How to reach me: marcogiven15@gmail.com
+- 📫 How to reach me: info@marcogiven.com or marco.given@temple.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a tattoo of a monkey 🐒